 Miraculous events have taken place in my church in the last year and I hardly know what to do with it.
 God is moving powerfully through South Asia and I’m shaking my head like a dog getting out of the water.
 He really does this stuff?

 But I know why.
-I’ve witnessed a lot more “no’s” than “yes’s”, needless to say, as have we all.
-Perhaps it’s that disappointment, that jadedness, that I’ve wrapped around myself like a cloak to protect my heart from further letdown.
-It’s a mechanism that walks a verrry fine line between guarded heart (Proverbs 4:23) and simple lack of faith.
-At some point, it steps over.
+I’ve witnessed my share of “no’s”, as have we all.
+Perhaps it’s that disappointment that I’ve wrapped around myself like a cloak for my heart.
+It’s a practice that walks a very fine line between guarded heart (Proverbs 4:23) and lack of faith.

-There are days when I need to read less about how to handle the lack of a miracle, and more about miracles.
+There are days when I need to read less about the lack of a miracle, and more about miracles.

 Fortunately, Scripture’s up for that.
-Remarkable displays of power, signs and wonders – they’re in there for a reason.
-Scripture loses vast swaths of its educational value to us if they’ve stopped.
+Remarkable displays of power, signs and wonders – Scripture loses vast swaths of its educational value to us if they’re no longer active.
 They’re for God’s glory, of course, for pointing people to him.
 But they’re also out of his generous heart and his desire to come through.
 Why cannot I simply sit back like a little child and let him…?

-Like water sloshing back and forth in a pipe seeking its level, I find myself sliding back towards God’s Word – its full balance, richness, and hope.
+Like water sloshing back and forth in a pipe seeking its level, I find myself sliding back towards balance in God’s Word – its hope and its surrender.

 How, Lord?
 How will my inner Rhoda convince the rest of my heart?